Blockin-Labs/blockin/README.md

 npm install blockin
 ```

-Then, you can import any function via
+Then, you can import via
 ```TSX
 import { ... } from 'blockin';'
 ```